 We are moving past the days of, if you are White you are automatically a racist.
 The SJWs seem to have realized that they have beaten that horse to death during the Obama years.

 There is no getting around this, thanks to the adoption of Privilege Theory.
-Racism moved from something you did to something you are.
+Racism moved from something you do, to something you are.

 We have now entered the time of, if you are White you are automatically a Nazi.
 I would deny this about myself vehemently but I got so tired of saying I wasn't a racist for the past eight years that I simply can't be bothered.
-Make your own assessment, nothing I can say can make you change you mind about me.
+Make your own assessment, nothing I can say can say will make you change your mind about me.

 I did not choose Identity Politics.
 I find them odious.
 But it doesn't change the fact that Identity Politics have been thrust upon me.